-BB King is a living monument to the blues.
+BB King was a living monument to the blues.
 It’s a story almost too rooted in legend to be true: the cotton-picking Mississippi orphan who hitch-hiked to Memphis, guitar slung over his back, to seek his fortune.
 His first recordings were made in 1949.
-Since then he’s become rock royalty, recording with everyone from Eric Clapton to U2, releasing more than 50 albums, bagging 15 Grammys and playing an astonishing 15,000 gigs – and counting.
-And he's still playing live, even thought he's well into his 80s.
+And he became rock royalty, recording with everyone from Eric Clapton to U2, releasing more than 50 albums, bagging 15 Grammys and playing an astonishing 15,000 gigs.

 Are you comfortable with your image as the Ambassador of the Blues?